Schema management

 Once you've downloaded your schema, import and use the generated PostHog client:

-The generated client provides:
+The generated typed file provides:

 - Type safety: Properties are validated against your schema